C-D-Lewis/chunky-fargate/README.md

 Once you have scenes uploaded, you can enabled an S3 notification that runs a Lambda function capable of automatically running render jobs for that world.
-When a new zip file is uploaded to the `worlds/` directory in the bucket, the Lambda function will list the tasks in `tasks/` directory in the bucket and run those that have the world name in _their_ name.
+When a new zip file is uploaded to the `worlds/` directory in the bucket, the Lambda function will find the first task in `tasks/` directory that has the world name in _its_ name.

-For example, if a world zip called `render-test-world.zip` is uploaded to the specified S3 bucket, a task file called `chunky-fargate/tasks/render-test-world.json` would be chosen and the scenes in it rendered using Fargate tasks.
+For example, if a world zip called `render-test-world.zip` is uploaded to the specified S3 bucket, the task file called `render-test-world.json` would be chosen and the scenes in it rendered using Fargate tasks.

 To enable this feature, set `UPLOAD_TRIGGER_ENABLED` when re-deploying the
 infrastructure: